 For example, the length or CRC are wrong or the APID is invalid.

-Failure in the acceptance or the execution of commands originating onboard shall be notified to the ground segment by means of anomaly event reports.
+Failure in the acceptance or the execution of commands autonomousliy generated by an onboard application process shall be notified to the ground segment by means of anomaly event reports.

-Verification of completion of execution of a telecommand shall use telemetry sampled at the same level as the device or function for which the telecommand is executed.
+Verification of execution of any telecommand shall be possible using housekeeping data which are generated in all circumstances under which that telecommand is executed.

 Examples are: